rhine3/audiomoth-guide/guide.md

 # AudioMoth: a practical guide to the open-source ARU
 by [Tessa Rhinehart](https://tessarhinehart.com), [Kitzes Lab](https://kitzeslab.org/), University of Pittsburgh

 Originally published 2019.
-Revised June 2021.
+Revised November 2024.

 ### About